Alexandra-Yurukova/Alexandra-Yurukova/README.md

 ---

 Thank you for visiting my profile!
-Feel free to check out my repositories or reach out to collaborate on automation or project management initiatives.
+Feel free to check out my repositories or reach out.